themotte/rDrama/readme.md

 4- That's it.
 Visit `localhost` in your browser.

-5- Optional: to configure the site settings and successsfully integrate it with the external services we use, please run this command and edit the variables:
+5- Optional: to change the domain from "localhost" to something else, configure the site settings and integrate it with the external services we use, please run this command and edit the variables:

 ```
 nano /drama/docker-compose.yml